lukrycyfa/crowdfund-tutorial-main/Crowd-Fund-Tutorial-with-Eth-Brownie-on-Celo.md

 ## 5.0 FAQ....
 - Ipfs: The InterPlanetary File System (IPFS) is a protocol, hypermedia and file sharing peer-to-peer network for storing and sharing data in a distributed file system.
 IPFS uses content-addressing to uniquely identify each file in a global namespace connecting IPFS hosts.
 IPFS can among others replace the location based hypermedia server protocols http and https to distribute the World Wide Web. [wikipedia](https://en.wikipedia.org/wiki/InterPlanetary_File_System).

 - Nft Erc721 token standard: A Non-Fungible Token (NFT) is used to identify something or someone in a unique way.
-This type of Token is perfect to be used on platforms that offer collectible items, access keys, lottery tickets, numbered seats for concerts and sports matches, etc. This special type of Token has amazing possibilities so it deserves a proper Standard, the ERC-721 came to solve that
+This type of Token is perfect to be used on platforms that offer collectible items, access keys, lottery tickets, numbered seats for concerts and sports matches, etc. This special type of Token has amazing possibilities so it deserves a proper Standard, the ERC-721 came to solve that.

 ## 6.0 Conclution
-- From this tutorial we have gained some reasonable amount of experience using One of Celo Blockchain Technology's (alfajores testnet) and Eth-brownie to develop test and deploy a crowdfund smart contract with extra features and got to generate unique images to associate with token's using a generative art engine written in python and gained other valuable insight's about Smart contract's and other Technologies.
+- From this tutorial we have gained some reasonable amount of experience using One of Celo alfajores testnet and Eth-brownie to develop test and deploy a crowdfund smart contract with extra features and got to generate unique images to associate with token's using a generative art engine written in python and gained other valuable insight's about Smart contract's and other Technologies.
 After completing this tutorial you should be encouraged to create your own unique smart contract's or improve on the existing contract and explore more on Celo Blockchain Technologies and Eth-brownie.
 Congrats on completing this tutorial 🥳.